-Drafting and design in modern engineering can actually be traced its development back to the discovery of description geometry during the 16th and 17th centuries.
-Drafting methods further developed with the creation of drafting machines, but the introduction of engineering drawings changed little in production until following World War II.
+Drafting and design in modern engineering can actually trace its development back to the discovery of description geometry during the 16th and 17th centuries.
+Drafting methods further developed with the creation of drafting machines, but the introduction of engineering drawings changed little in production until after World War II.

 Throughout the war, a great deal of work was accomplished in the field of real-time computerization, especially at MIT, and by the 50s there were an entire group of people working on numerical control of machine tools and trying to find methods for automating engineering design.
 While many great minds applied themselves to this goal, it is the contribution of two in particular – Ivan Sutherland and Patrick Hanratty – who receive a lot of credit for establishing the foundation of what we now know as CAD.

 The Birth of CAD